vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/10_prapattiyogyAdhikAraH.md

 SANSKRIT SLOKA:

 Fitness (for Bhakti or Prapatti) consists in a combination of desire (for the fruits of a course of action and of ability which is threefold.
 This fitness of man is differentiated as consisting in conditions prescribed for the yoga of eight angas or auxiliaries (bhakti yoga) and for the yoga of six angas or auxiliaries (pra. patti).
-That Bhagavan is the refuge or Saviour of all has been declared in the sruti and confirmed in the smritis In adopting this righteous path viz., prapatti, there is competence for all as in the matter of speaking the truth and such other injunctions as are ordained in the Vedas (for all men , without any difference of caste or ūsrama).
+That Bhagavan is the refuge or Saviour of all has been declared in the sruti and confirmed in the Smr̥tis In adopting this righteous path viz., prapatti, there is competence for all as in the matter of speaking the truth and such other injunctions as are ordained in the Vedas (for all men , without any difference of caste or ūsrama).

 (Those who are not of the three higher castes are probibited from the performance of certain rites and duties ordained in the srutis, but this probibition does not apply to such injunctions 88 "speak the truth ", and " look upon your mother as divine" eto. which are also ordained in the Vedas.
 So also prapatti, though prescribed in the Vedas, is open to all castes ).